 We embrace and welcome individuals regardless of their identity.
 This includes, but is not limited to, religious affiliation, worldview, race, ethnicity, national origin, age, disability, veteran status, sex, sexual orientation, gender identity, or gender expression.
 Additionally, we actively seek to foster, and engage with, diversity at all levels of the national secular student movement.

 An SSA group may not deny membership to individuals based on their identity.
 However, groups can and must set and enforce acceptable limits of behavior within the group in order to foster a safe and comfortable space for all secular students.

 We hold a naturalistic and non-theistic worldview as the basis for understanding the cosmos.
 We believe that critical inquiry and empirical investigation are integral to understanding the universe in which we live.

 Groups that advocate for supernatural or pseudo-scientific phenomena, or take a neutral stance on naturalism (as many philosophy clubs do), are not appropriate for SSA support.

 For further guidance on what activities that we recommend that your SSA group engage in, check out our CASE guide.

 Secular Student Alliance Groups & Political Activity

 The restriction on the national organization does mean that we may interact with your group somewhat differently on political issues.
-Your group is welcome to organize events supporting or opposing political candidates.
-You can publicize them widely and interact with them as you see fit.
+SSA branded groups cannot endorse or oppose political candidates during an election period.
+Non-SSA branded groups may do so and can publicize this stance widely they see fit.
 However, the national SSA cannot assist you with promotion or writing press releases, and we cannot feature those events on our website or in other materials.
 We also cannot provide funding or other support (project grants, speakers bureau funding, tabling supplies, etc.) for those events.